 Now you can choose to get more from your trades.
-Add a SmartStop in a monitor automation to trigger at your strategy’s normal price target.
+You can add a 1-minute exit option trailing SmartStop to trigger at your strategy’s normal price target.

 If you typically exit a put credit spread at 50% of the initial premium, you could trail the 50% profit target by 10%.
 This allows you to take advantage of further time decay or decreased volatility after the position reaches its initial price target.

-If the position reaches the price target, the 10% trailing stop begins and is followed by a close position action, giving you the opportunity for a higher profit potential.
+If the position reaches the price target, a 10% trailing stop automatically triggers and will close the position if it pulls back 10%, giving you the opportunity for a higher profit potential.

 Grouping SmartStops with other Decision Recipes

 Traders typically have a price level where they are right on a trade (profit target) and a price level where they are wrong (stop loss).
 Can you automate both?
 You bet.